 - Look at The Price and Materials

 Different types of hurricane shutters vary in pricing.
 However, the low cost always comes with some downsides.
 Most likely cheap shutters are not made out of durable enough materials.
 Always ask the manufacturer which materials are used.
 At Talius, we use aluminum for our shutters.
-Aluminum is one of the strongest materials, while still remaining lightweight, and easily customizable.
+Aluminum is one of the strongest materials and makes for some of the best hurricane shutters on the market, while still remaining lightweight, and easily customizable.

 There are many different types of hurricane shutters.
 Each comes with its own benefits for your particular case.